Optimising your website and content for inclusion in Google News and a achieving a good news ranking is detailed in this article.

 - What is Google News?

-- Are Google News-articles shown in the regular web search?
+- Will Google News content show up in web search?

 - When will my website be included as a Google News source?

 - Technical requirements for inclusion in Google News